 Term 4 is officially here.

 As always, the last term of the year comes with mixed feelings.
-Excitement that the end of 2019 is in sight, but overwhelm for the amount that we still have to achieve in just 10 weeks.
+Excitement that the end of the year is in sight, but overwhelm for the amount that we still have to achieve.

 Like the three terms before it, this one will gain momentum quickly, becoming increasingly busy as time flies by.
 And before you know it there won’t be time left for those seemingly ‘non-essential’ tasks like reflecting on the past year.

 But we do want to encourage you to carve out some time this term, before it gets too busy, to prioritise reflection.
 The end of the year is the perfect time to think about what was successful, what wasn’t, what you learnt and what you want to change in time for next year.

 After all, It’s the first step towards continuous improvement at your school, not to mention effective planning for the new year.

 So before you get stuck in the day to day, set out some solid time for reflection.
 You’ll thank yourself for it.